 I think the answer could be enclosed in one sentence:

 Painting, sculpting, act, dancing, singing, composing music, knowing how to play an instrument … and writing.

-Cinema encompasses all these arts in itself, each scene can be a mix of two or more of these.
+Cinema embraces all these arts in itself, and each scene can be a mix of two or more of these.

 How many times a hit song became a hit because it was included in a film?

-To give you an example of what I’m talking, let’s see three cult films from when I was a kid:
+To give you an example let’s see three cult films from when I was a kid:

 The similarities between the first two are quite evident.

-Where she learns to dance for the sake of a poorer boy, in the other he learns karate for the sake of a richer girl.
+She learns to dance for the sake of a poorer boy; in the other, he learns karate for a richer girl.